top of page

 Near Kingston, ON Canada

-The Thousand Islands Bridge is one of the larger bridges crossing the border between Ontario and New York state in the United-States.
+The Thousand Islands Bridge is long-span bridge crossing the border between Ontario and the state of New York.
 Built in 1937, this bridge sees over 2 million commuters each year travelling through the Lansdowne border station.

-The 500m section we evaluated proved to be a challenged due to its long structural shape.
-Our 3 day sensing test was therefore designed specifically with its span in mind and long data collection times were used to achieved relevant results.
+The 500m section we evaluated proved to be challenging, due to its long structural shape.
+Our 3-day sensing test was therefore designed specifically with its span in mind, with long data collection times which were used to achieve relevant results.
 This test included:

 All modal properties were examined through the post-processing of the data.
-These include the natural frequencies, the damping rations and the mode shapes of the entire bridge.
+These include the natural frequencies, the damping ratios and the mode shapes of the entire bridge.

 Additionally, the reactions between the compression joints were examined separately to identify the interaction between the sections.
 While the finger joints exist between the main and side spans of the bridge, they are attached by the steel cables.
-Sensequake therefore had to create a specialized test to take this into account and properly examine the behaviour of between the side and mid spans of this bridge.
+Sensequake, therefore, had to create a specialized test to take this into account and properly examine the behaviour between the side and midspans of this bridge.

 ALL RIGHTS RESERVED

 Copyright © 2023